The Michael Tippett College seeks to demonstrate, through its Admissions Procedures, that it is fulfilling its stated mission statement

 - if we feel that The Michael Tippett College can meet your continuing development and aspirations, we will write to you and offer a place.
 If this is accepted, we will submit an application for funding to the relevant agencies.
 If we don’t believe this to be the case, we will provide a clear explanation of why we think we cannot meet your needs

-- once funding has been confirmed, we will work with you to provide an individual study programmes which will support and promote our learning.
+- once funding has been confirmed, we will work with you to provide an individual study programme which will support and promote our learning.
 This will bere further informed by your expressed or gathered views, hopes and aspirations

 - we will send you an induction pack before you are due to start which tells you everything you need to know about coming to The Michael Tippett College.